What we know, and what we don’t, about Trump’s diagnosis | Federal News Network

 Trump started showing symptoms by Thursday, a full day before the White House announced what were initially called “mild symptoms.”

 Conley said Trump showed some common signs of COVID-19 on Thursday — a mild cough, stuffy nose and fatigue.
-The president tested positive that afternoon, the doctor said.
+The president tested positive that evening, the doctor said.

 The timeline matters as an indication of how transparent Trump, his staffers and doctors are being about the president’s health and whether Trump should have known he may have been spreading the virus as he mingled with campaign donors, staffers and others Thursday.